xddemir/Pycraft/README.md

 ## Changes

-In this new sub-release we have patched a lot of bugs; all the ones as far as I am aware of all have been fixed excluding the installer program that is soon to be discontinued and updated: <br />
+In this new sub-release we have patched a few more known bugs, although the more data we recieve with regards to errors and problems and glitches the less buggy an update will be. <br />
-- Fixed audio bugs: both contiuing to play when errors occur and in installer and when loading other menues & fixed the bug when the sound will only play once in the menue after 10 minutes of sound playing <br />
+- Started work on creating the new installer with the old one pending depreication, no changes however will be released in this update to allow the developers to have more time polishing it, and testing it in as many different situations as they can, but for your information the setup of the installer is complete and also the installation, the rest of the updates are occuring in a "spider" fasion, which will be explained later. <br />
+- Implimented splash text on the main load screen <br />
-- Fixed errors in the error exception module with font and unitialized modules. <br />
+- Considerably faster game load times in the main load menue <br />
+- Started work connecting the python project to the internet to install updates to the game and modules and this too will be implimented in the "spider" development structure. <br />
 <br />
-Again feedback would be much appreciated, and this version was released on; 09/05/2021 (UK date) DD/MM/YYYY.
+Again feedback would be much appreciated, and this version was released on; 10/06/2021 (UK date) DD/MM/YYYY.
 As always we hope you enjoy this new release and feel free to leave feedback.
-Thank you!
-And the issues we encountered uploading files to the required locations on Github have since been resolved for your convenience.
+Thank you! we also apologize for the slow updates over the past few days, development has been slow due to issues with the new installer and its implimentation, hence why it is not in this pre-release of Pycraft.

 ### Plans for the future

-Performance improvements; maybe faster load times and settings description in sub-version Pycraft-21p1003-21a06 <br />
+Settings labels will be introduced soon <br />
-Massive installer overhaul in sub-version Pycraft-21p0103-21a07<br />
+Massive installer overhaul coming soon <br />
-Then... <br />
-A final bug fix update before releasing the next Pycraft version!!! <br />
+A final bug fix and error checking update before releasing the next Pycraft version, and we are going to then be making a huge change to the labeling system, we will be moving to a more semantic labeling structure. <br />
+Further down the line more C integration, as well as game engine updates and physics updates are likey to occur, as well as forcing the skybox to the camera and maybe even rasterization.

 ### Our update policy
 New releases will be introduced regularly, it is likely that there will be some form of error or bug, therefore unless you intend to use this project for development and feedback purposes (Thank you all!) we recomend you use the latest stable release; below is how to identify the stable releases.